OSHO GLOBAL CONNECTIONS

 Meditations, participants should not move around or speak to others during the talk, and should be able to commit to staying for the entire time.

 Music for the OSHO Evening Meditation Meetings:

 The music that begins the Evening Meditation Meetings is specially designed to help the process go deeper.
 It should support people to be total in their energy, and to reach a peak.
-A selection of CDs containing pieces for the evenings, including Osho guiding the Gibberish and Let-go meditations at the end of his talks are available at the OSHO International Meditation Resort Bookshop and selected OSHO distributors (contact
+A selection of CDs containing pieces for the evenings, including Osho guiding the Gibberish and Let-go meditations and the celebration at the end of his talks are available at the OSHO International Meditation Resort Bookshop and selected OSHO distributors (contact

 for addresses) around the world.